Ann-Marie Answers All Your Questions About Scar RepairAugust 7, 2019

 We often recommend Pico treatments to our patients [for scar repair].
 Generally one treatment per month, between six and ten treatments total, depending on the scar, the history of the scar, and where it’s located.

 The other benefit to our Pico laser is, in comparison to our CO2 and Fraxel lasers, there is less downtime, it’s not as painful, you’re back at work the next day, with mild redness, and quicker results than some of the older modalities.
+It can be used on many types of scarring, including surgical scars from tummy tucks or caesarians, as well as accidental scars from skin trauma.

 Q: How do things like Pico work on older scars?
 3 years old, history of keloids?